10 Mountain Gorillas Facts – 3 Countries with Mountain Gorillas in the World

+Mountain Gorilla facts are about the Gorillas’ classification, feeding habits, life expectancy, their habitat, gestation period, mating, social life, movements, extra.
 Mountain Gorillas are the largest and most intriguing primates on earth.
 They are often referred to as ‘the Gentle Giants’ and are the second closest relatives to humans after the Chimpanzees.
 Mountain Gorillas are listed as ‘Endangered’ by the IUCN and UNESCO so their protection and conservation is a concern to not only wildlife bodies in the countries that harbor them but also the conservationists world over.
 Science has it that primates and humans share a common ancestor which can further be confirmed by that similar genetic sequence.
-Find such and many other interesting facts about Mountain Gorillas below;
+Find such and many other interesting Mountain Gorilla facts below;

 Classification of Mountain Gorillas

 Mountain Gorillas belong to the Animal Kingdom in the class of Mammals and the Order of Primates.
 Further down, they belong to Hominids or Great Apes Family in the Genus Gorilla.
 The Genus Gorilla is classified into the Western Gorilla and Eastern Gorilla.
 Mountain Gorillas are a subspecies of the Eastern Gorilla together with the Low Land Gorillas.
 Mountain Gorillas inhabit the high/elevated forested areas in Uganda, Rwanda and Congo while the low land Gorillas can be found in Zoos, some forests in West Africa and Congo.
 In Congo, there are both Low land and Mountain Gorillas.
 Please note that the names are in respect to their habitats.
 Whereas Mountain Gorillas can barely survive in captivity, the low land ones do.
 Physically, Mountain Gorillas are larger with darker and longer hair than the Low Land Gorillas.